 Pediatric Emergency Medicine Fellowship

 The Phoenix Children's Hospital's pediatric emergency service is the first emergency department exclusively for kids in Arizona.
-In 2012, the department provided care for over 80,000 patients.
-The 30-bed department includes an eight-bed private observation area, a separate six-bed fast track area, four trauma/resuscitation rooms, and a 10-bed acute treatment center.
+In 2015, the department provided care for over 85,000 patients.
+The 54-bed department includes an eight-bed private observation area, a separate six-bed fast track area, four trauma/resuscitation rooms, and a 10-bed acute treatment center.
 Every one of our full-time physicians is fellowship trained in the subspecialty of pediatric emergency medicine coming from children's hospitals all over North America.
 We will open a brand new 76-bed Pediatric Emergency Department in the Fall of 2017.

 The hospital received ACGME accreditation for a pediatric emergency medicine fellowship in December 2003.
 The first two pediatric emergency medicine fellows started their training in July 2004.
 The curriculum is outlined below and includes a full research year distributed evenly over the fellowship as required by the ACGME.
-The fellows will be primarily based at Phoenix Children's Hospital with rotations in adult emergency medicine at Maricopa Medical Center, trauma at St. Joseph's Hospital, toxicology at Good Samaritan Regional Poison Center, and EMS with the Phoenix Fire Department.
+The fellows will be primarily based at Phoenix Children's Hospital with rotations in adult emergency medicine at Maricopa Medical Center, trauma at St. Joseph's Hospital, toxicology at Banner University Medical Center, and EMS with the Phoenix Fire Department.
 Electives will be available in all the different subspecialties.
 The formal education program will consist of didactic lectures, literature reviews and structured reading arranged as weekly conferences.

 Curriculum outline (PDF)

 Fellowship Director (PDF)

 Our program offers three positions through the NRMP.

 Interested applicants can contact Lara Hale at (602) 933-1910 for further information.